 The European Union’s ambitions for the Digital Single Market aim to evolve the region’s skills and infrastructure to enhance citizens’ quality of life.
 In an increasingly technology-dependent society, a better digital ecosystem is essential to empowering citizens and working towards a more inclusive society.
-This is especially in regard to educational and work opportunities and high-speed connectivity across the region is crucial to this goal.
+This is especially true regarding educational and work opportunities, and high-speed connectivity across the region is crucial to this goal.
 Thus, the expansion of the fibre network in Europe is an essential component.

 Fibre rollout across Europe has already been a decade in the making.
-Now, bandwidth demand has intensified in the wake of the COVID-19 lockdowns and more operators are focused on FTTH/B to sustain the increase in traffic.
-This is backed by local authorities, who in collaboration with private finance, are pushing broadband acceleration.
-Meanwhile, progress in micro trenching technologies is making installing infrastructure more straightforward than ever.
+Now, bandwidth demand has intensified, and more operators are focused on FTTH/B to sustain the increase in traffic.
+This is backed by local authorities, who, in collaboration with private finance, are pushing broadband acceleration.
+Meanwhile, progress in micro trenching technologies is making installing infrastructure more straightforward than ever

 However, this isn’t to say fibre expansion doesn’t face obstacles.
 The availability of skilled labour to drive this rollout is becoming more pronounced.
 Operators are having to look to alternative HR models to fill the gap, and meanwhile, red tape continues to cause project delays.
 It’s clear that to fulfil the EU’s ambitions for the Digital Single Market, we need flexible and agile strategies for fibre.
 That said, the outlook for the fibre network in Europe is looking positive.
+That said, the outlook for the fibre network in Europe is looking positive, as evidenced by the FTTH Council Europe’s latest forecast for 2023-2029.
 We’ll discuss the state of play, projections and opportunities here.

 Table of Contents